Logistic Q-Learning: BACKGROUND

 Despite its exceptional elegance, the formulation above has a number of features that limit its practical applicability.
 One very serious limitation of REPS is that its output policy $\pi_{K}$ involves an expectation with respect to the transition function, thus requiring knowledge of $P$ to run the policy.
 Another issue is that optimizing an empirical version of the loss~\eqref{eq:REPS-dual} as originally proposed by \citet{peters10reps} may be problematic due to the empirical loss being a biased estimator of the true objective~\eqref{eq:REPS-dual} caused by the conditional expectation appearing in the exponent.

 \paragraph{Deep $Q$-learning.} Let us contrast REPS with the emblematic deep RL approach of Deep Q Networks (DQN) as proposed by \citet{mnih2015human}.
-This technique aims to approximate the \emph{optimal action-value function} $Q^*(x,a)$ which is known to characterize optimal behaviors: any policy that puts all probability mass on $\argmax_a Q^*(x,a)$ is optimal.
-Using the notation $\norm{f}_\qq^2 = \sum_{x,a} \qq(x,a) f^2(x,a)$, the core idea of DQN is to sequentially compute approximations of the optimal Q-function by minimizing the \emph{squared Bellman error}:
+This algorithm aims to approximate the \emph{optimal action-value function} $Q^*(x,a)$ which is known to characterize optimal behaviors: any policy that puts all probability mass on $\argmax_a Q^*(x,a)$ is optimal.
+Using the notation $\norm{f}_\qq^2 = \sum_{x,a} \qq(x,a) f^2(x,a)$, the main idea of DQN is to sequentially compute approximations of $Q^*$ by minimizing the \emph{squared Bellman error}:

-where $\QQ$ is some class of action-value functions (e.g., a class of neural-network weights), $V_Q(x) = \max_a Q(x,a)$, and $\qq_{k}$ is the state distribution generated by the policy $\pi_{k}$.
+where $\QQ$ is some class of action-value functions (e.g., a class of neural networks), $V_Q(x) = \max_a Q(x,a)$, and $\qq_{k}$ is the state distribution generated by the policy $\pi_{k}$.
 A major advantage of this formulation is that, having access to Q-functions, it is trivial to compute policy updates, typically by choosing near-greedy policies with respect to $Q_k$.
-However, it is well known that the squared Bellman error objective above suffers from a number of serious problems: its lack of convexity in $Q$ prevents efficient optimization even under the simplest parametrizations, and the conditional expectation appearing within the square makes its sample-based optimization prone to divergence.
+However, it is well known that the squared Bellman error objective above suffers from a number of serious problems: its lack of convexity in $Q$ prevents efficient optimization even under the simplest parametrizations, and the conditional expectation appearing within the squared norm makes its empirical estimate severely biased.

 \citet{mnih2015human} addressed these issues by using a number of ideas from the approximate dynamic programming literature (see, e.g., \citealp{riedmiller2005neural}), eventually resulting in spectacular empirical performance on a range of highly challenging problems.
-Despite these successes, the heuristics introduced to stabilize DQN training are only surface-level patches: the convergence of the resulting scheme can only be guaranteed under extremely strong conditions on the function class $\QQ$ and the data-generating distribution \citep{melo2007q,szepes06learning,GPP17,fan2020theoretical,MM20}.
+Despite these successes, the heuristics introduced to stabilize DQN training are arguably only surface-level patches: the convergence of the resulting scheme can only be guaranteed under extremely strong conditions on the function class $\QQ$ and the data-generating distribution \citep{melo2007q,szepes06learning,GPP17,fan2020theoretical,MM20}.
 Altogether, these observations suggest that the squared Bellman error has fundamental limitations that have to be addressed from first principles.